aspose-html-cloud/aspose-html-cloud-dotnet/README.md

   Field | Description
  ------------ | -------------
-string[] Files | List of conversion result files. string Description | Description in case of unsuccessful conversion.
+string[] Files | A list of conversion result files. string Description | A description in case of unsuccessful conversion.

 <a name="Dependencies"></a>
 ## Dependencies